Helmsman: Autonomous Synthesis of Federated Learning Systems via Collaborative LLM Agents: Experimental Setup

 \subsection{Implementation Details}

 Our agentic system, \OurSys, is constructed upon the LangGraph \citep{langgraph} framework, leveraging LangChain \citep{langchain} for tool integration.
-The system's LLM backbone consists of Google's Gemini-2.5-flash \citep{gemini-2.5} for the planning stage and Claude-Sonnet-4 \citep{claude-4} for the coding and evaluation stages.
+The system's LLM backbone consists of Google's Gemini-2.5-flash \citep{gemini-2.5} for the planning stage and Claude-Sonnet-4.0 \citep{claude-4} for the coding and evaluation stages.
+We also conduct additional experiments with different LLM choices in the Appendix (Claude-Sonnet-4.5 and GPT-5.1).
 The maximum debugging attempts during the evaluation stage is set to 10 times.
-We evaluate \OurSys~on our \OurBench~ benchmark, which covers cross-silo and cross-device scenarios (Tables \ref{tab:agentic_fl_benchmark_1}, \ref{tab:agentic_fl_benchmark_2}, and \ref{tab:agentic_fl_benchmark_3}).
-To ensure consistency, all tasks run for 100 communication rounds, with each client performing 5 local updates per round, except where noted in Appendix \ref{app:benchmark_setup}.
-Further details on datasets, models, and task-specific configurations are provided in Tables \ref{tab:experiment_setup_a} and \ref{tab:experiment_setup_b}.
+We evaluate \OurSys~on our \OurBench~ benchmark, which covers cross-silo (i.e., 5 clients) and cross-device (i.e., 10 clients) scenarios.
+We report the extensive details of datasets, models, and task-specific configurations for each research query in Tables \ref{tab:experiment_setup_a} and \ref{tab:experiment_setup_b}.

+To ensure consistency, all queries run for 100 communication rounds, with each client performing 5 local updates per round.
+We adopt the 80/20 data split across all FL tasks, where the training data is partitioned and distributed to each client based on the specific research task requirement.
 To evaluate the efficacy of our system's strategy module, we perform a comparative analysis against several FL baselines.
 This is achieved by substituting our generated strategy with a baseline method while maintaining identical task configurations.
 Our comparison includes foundational baselines, such as FedAvg \citep{fedavg} and FedProx \citep{fedprox}, alongside specialized methods designed for specific challenges: FedNova \citep{fednova} for distribution shifts, FedNS \citep{fedns} for noisy data, HeteroFL \citep{heterofl} for heterogeneous models, FedPer \citep{fedper} for personalization, FAST \cite{fast} for active learning, and FedWeIT \citep{fedweit} for continual learning.